xitop/edzed/docs/errors.rst

 Exceptions
 ==========

-`edzed` defines these exceptions:
+``edzed`` defines these exceptions:

-.. exception:: edzed.EdzedError
+.. exception:: EdzedError

   Exception raised for any error related to the circuit and its blocks where a standard exception like :exc:`ValueError` or :exc:`TypeError` is not fully appropriate.

-.. exception:: edzed.EdzedInvalidState
+.. exception:: EdzedInvalidState

-  Subclass of :exc:`edzed.EdzedError`.
+  Subclass of :exc:`EdzedError`.
 This exception is raised for calls that are made in a wrong situation, e.g. when trying to start a simulation when it is already running.